Skip to content

 print(f"⚠️ Could not connect to port {port}: {e}")

-1. Agent A starts up
+1. Agent A (the newcomer) starts up

-2. Agent A registers with known peers (ports 8001, 8002)
+2. Agent A introduces itself to known neighbors (ports 8001, 8002)

 # Find all agents that can process CSV